Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 ## Introduction

-This environment is used to setup a fast developer environment which means that Arc and Flux is not included in the environment and only a single level (single cluster) is deployed.
+This flow is used to setup a developer environment in Azure without Azure Arc and Flux.
+Additionally, only one single level (single AKS cluster) is deployed.
+Everything is executed from the local developer machine.

 ## Prerequisites on developer machine